 We can offer your business workshops for your HR professionals and line management, ensuring you are up to date in the areas which are most crucial to you, particularly in an area such as employment law where legislation and case law changes frequently.

-The first step in planning your training with us is to meet with our Employment Lawyer, Natalie Rawson, who manages our bespoke employment law training programme.
-During this meeting, Natalie will ascertain your objectives for the training, your business values, who will be attending the training, the ideal location and duration, as well as any specific occurrences that have led to your need for training.
-Following this, Natalie will produce a detailed proposal with sample case scenarios based on your requirements.
-Once this has been agreed, Natalie and the team tailor your event based on your business, using your own policies and procedures (if available) to really make the event your own.
+The first step in planning your training with us is to meet with Natasha Young who manages our bespoke employment law training programme.
+During this meeting, Natasha will ascertain your objectives for the training, your business values, who will be attending the training, the ideal location and duration, as well as any specific occurrences that have led to your need for training.
+Following this, Natasha will produce a detailed proposal with sample case scenarios based on your requirements.
+Once this has been agreed, Natasha and the team tailor your event based on your business, using your own policies and procedures (if available) to really make the event your own.
 There are several pricing structures available to suit your budget, which can all be discussed in the initial meeting.

 All of our training events are interactive, using relevant case scenarios, quizzes and Frequently Asked Questions to bring the subject to life, and provide an engaging environment for your employees to learn.
 Topics we are able to provide training on include: